Program Overview

 Highlights

 LA and UCLA have it all!
-There are 1-2 cultural excursions/activities included in the program fees, plus you will have plenty of free time to check out some of the awesome things you can discover firsthand on your own during your program.
+You will have plenty of free time to check out some of the awesome things you can discover firsthand on your own during your program.

 - Amazing University in a beautiful, inspiring setting – there is a reason why UCLA receives more applications than any other university in the world!

-- 3 or 6 weeks living and experiencing all LA has to offer – weekend trips to Disneyland, Magic Mountain, Universal Studios, walking down Santa Monica Boulevard, window shopping in Beverly Hills, people watching in Venice Beach and catching a Dodgers baseball game
+- 3 or 6 weeks living and experiencing all LA has to offer – you may wish to plan weekend trips to Disneyland, Magic Mountain, Universal Studios, spend time walking down Santa Monica Boulevard, window shopping in Beverly Hills, people watching in Venice Beach and catching a Dodgers baseball game

 - Gain credit for 1 or 2 academic courses that are available to full-time UCLA students during the academic year